3/4" U-MATIC SP TO DVD and DIGITAL CONVERSION SERVICE

 Transfers To Other Tape Formats

-Options include NTSC Regular/Super Betamax to NTSC S-VHS, VHS, DVCPRO, MIni-DV and Betacam SP.
+Options include NTSC Regular/Super Betamax to NTSC S-VHS, VHS, DVCPRO, MIni-DV .

 Conversions To Other Television Standards